 Every new mom needs to know some important facts about breastfeeding and August being celebrated as the National Breastfeeding awareness month, lets not miss a chance to learn.

-Although we Indians give a lot of importance to breastfeeding there are still facts about breastfeeding that many new moms are still not aware of.
+Although in Indian we give a lot of importance to breastfeeding there are still facts about breastfeeding that many new moms are still not aware of.

 WHO says that only 40% of newborns are solely breastfed during the first six months and India is comparatively better with nearly 50% of infants within age of 6 months breastfed majorly.